 Despite this progress, there is still much left to do to develop programs, offer supports, and engage in interventions that align with our mission to “champion improved health outcomes for all guys into guys in the Ottawa area.”
 We see our participation in the OUTtawa project as an opportunity to invest in the future mental, sexual, emotional, and physical health and wellbeing of our diverse communities through an intersectional lens.
 Our hope is that by participating in this transformational justice project, we will gain valuable insight that will inform our strategic direction as we strive to address gaps, and better meet the diverse needs of the guys into guys we serve.

-As we learn to address our faults and gaps in service and repair harm did, we promise is, to be honest with the 2SLGBTQ+ community about those mistakes, and transparent about how we are going to improve.
-We’re eager to learn and to grow through this process and to truly live up to our vision of a community that has the resources and support to take care of themselves and each other.
-We hope you’ll join us along this journey.
+We’re eager to learn and to grow through this process and to truly live up to our vision of a community of people who have the resources to take care of themselves and can access safe networks to care for each other.
+We hope that you will continue to support us along this journey.

 Questions?
 Comments?
 Don’t hesitate to reach out: